gyasigit/AngularAnimationTesting/README.md

 # Angular Animations

-This project will attempt to experiment with the angualr animation library. https://angular.io/guide/animations .
+This project will attempt to experiment with the angualr animation library.[Angular Animation Library](https://angular.io/guide/animations) .
 Specifically using angular animations.

 ## CSS Animations

 In order to experiment with difficulty.
 The next step in this project will be using just raw CSS to replicate the same animations used earlier.

+### Test 1

+Simple Background Animation uses keyframs and CSS to control animations.
+The fundamental problem I ran into is that this method made it very difficult ot bind keys and other actions as well as start and stop the animation.
+This led me to using Angular Animation Library instead.